 Catch-and-release for brook trout.
 (This regulation is a result of bull trout being misidentified and harvested as brook trout.
 Brook trout are very rare in this section of river whereas bull trout are common.)

 BLANCHARD LAKE (near Whitefish) (AIS) ------

-- Northern pike: 5 daily and in possession, 4 less than 28 inches and 1 greater than 36 inches. - Bass: 1 daily and in possession, must be over 22 inches.
+• Largemouth Bass: 1 daily and in possession, must be over 22 inches.
 BOOTJACK LAKE (near Whitefish) -----

-- Open April 1 through Nov.
-30.

-- Combined trout: 1 daily and in possession, 22 inch minimum.
+• Combined trout: 1 daily and in possession, 22 inch minimum.

-- Artificial lures only.

 BUFFALOHEAD POND -